 - from Shaastra :: vol 01 issue 01 :: Jan - Feb 2022

-Webb, the world's biggest and most powerful telescope, will capture a period of cosmic history never observed before, explore distant galaxies, and look for life in other solar systems.
+The world's most powerful telescope will capture a period of cosmic history, explore distant galaxies and look for life in other solar systems.

 Astrophysicist John Mather put it in a nutshell: the James Webb Space Telescope (JWST) can see the heat signature of a bumblebee at the distance of the Moon from the Earth.